ChatGPT and AI Composition Tools

 Resource Overview

-Information about ChatGPT and its implications for teaching and learning.
+Information about AI tools and their implications for teaching and learning

 What is ChatGPT?

 ChatGPT is an AI chatbot that was launched in November 2022 by the company Open AI.
-A chatbot is an interface that allows someone to have an automated and dynamic “conversation” with a computer that replicates an interaction with an actual person.
-What makes ChatGPT somewhat different from other bots is the extremely high quality of its responses and the wide range of topics it can respond to.
+A chatbot is an interface that allows someone to have an automated and dynamic “conversation” with a computer that mimics an interaction with an actual person.
+What makes ChatGPT different from other bots is the extremely high quality of its responses and the wide range of topics it can respond to.
 ChatGPT is publicly available and free to use, which means almost anyone can use the tool to quickly generate text.
+Since ChatGPT’s launch other similar advanced AI composition tools have become publicly available.

-ChatGPT can complete a variety of tasks, from writing short essays on almost any topic to generating working software code.
-We offer some some examples of the the bot’s responses to a number of prompts.
+AI composition tools can complete a variety of tasks, from writing short essays on almost any topic to generating working software code.
+We offer some some examples of the ChatGPT’s responses to a number of prompts.
 Each answer was generated in a matter of seconds.
-While these examples can give you an idea of the tool’s capabilities, the best way to understand what ChatGPT can do is to try it out yourself.
+While these examples can give you an idea of the tool’s capabilities, the best way to understand what AI composition tools can do is to try them out yourself.

 While ChatGPT is very impressive, it also has some limitations.
 The tool was trained on data from 2021, so it is not very good at commenting on current events.
 It also has limited abilities in some languages outside of English, and generally has trouble producing citations for what it writes.
-Most importantly, ChatGPT can be wrong and sometimes produces plausible sounding, yet nonsensical responses.
+Most importantly, ChatGPT and other AI tools can be wrong and sometimes produce plausible sounding, yet nonsensical responses.

 Concerns

 The ability to quickly and easily generate relatively high-quality text raises a number of concerns.
 Faculty at WashU and other institutions have wondered how ChatGPT will impact the integrity of take-home exams and essays, the utility of homework, and possibility of AI-generated discussion post responses, among other concerns.
+This is not resolved by AI-detection software, which tends to have very low accuracy and is unreliable.
 Many faculty are also worried that focusing too much on policing student work for possible AI use will damage the learning environment and their relationships with students.

 Recommendations

-As ChatGPT is new, the higher education community is still grappling with its potential impact and how best to respond.
-We offer the following initial suggestions:
+As widely available sophisticated AI composition tools are new, the higher education community is still grappling with their potential impact and how best to respond.
+The Office of the Provost has created a resource Addressing Artificial Intelligence in 2023, and we offer the following complementary suggestions:

 Assignment Design

-- Use local or class-based prompts: One limitation of ChatGPT is that it does not know what happens in your class.
+• Use local or class-based prompts: One limitation of AI tools is that they do not know what happens in your class.
 Consider designing prompts related specifically to your course.
 For example, one could ask students to expand upon a particular class discussion or answer questions requiring knowledge from a lecture slide.

 Course Design

-- Incentivize the learning process, not just the product: Asking students to submit one final perfect paper for an A may increase the odds of cheating.
+• Incentivize the learning process, not just the product: Asking students to submit one final perfect paper for an A may increase the odds of cheating.
 Instead, provide points for behaviors and habits associated with learning such as articulating ideas, failing, improving, and reflecting on one’s learning.
 For essays, this may be outlining, drafting, reviewing, and revising, which are essential skills for students to develop in the thinking and writing process.
+You can have students turn in intermediate assignments, work on pieces in class, or leverage peer discussion to help develop final products.

 Further Resources